Resolving App Store Approval Issues for HTTP Live Streaming

 When streaming video content over a cellular network with a duration lasting longer than 10 minutes, your application must use HTTP Live Streaming.
 When authoring your content for HTTP Live Streaming over cellular, you must provide a baseline stream with a maximum measured bitrate of 64 kbps in addition to any other higher bitrate streams.

 Your application will be rejected with the 9.4 notice if:

 You are not using HTTP Live Streaming when streaming video longer than 10 minutes in duration over a cellular network connection.

-The audio-only stream you are providing for cellular exceeds the maximum 64 kbps requirement.
+The stream you are providing for cellular exceeds the maximum 64 kbps requirement.

 The recommended way to test the validity of your streams is to use the Media Stream Validator tool to validate your HTTP Live Streaming streams and servers.
 This tool verifies that the index file and media segments conform to the HTTP Live Streaming specification.
 It performs several checks to ensure reliable streaming.
 If any errors or problems are found, a detailed diagnostic report is displayed.

 If you are a iOS or Mac Developer Program member you can download the latest version of the Media Stream Validator from the Apple Developer Connection website.
 To download, go to Apple Developer Downloads (http://developer.apple.com/downloads/), in the search field type 'HTTP Live Streaming Tools', download and install the 'HTTP Live Streaming Tools'.